Wentworth1996/Summer_Intern_Progress/README.md

 [Notorious AQR paper](http://docs.lhpedersen.com/TimeSeriesMomentum.pdf).
 Typical old Chicago school paper with high school maths.
 Formula in Page 17 claimed that the return is proportional to the position.
 Not very clear: what is "cross section", ex-ante vol, how to distinguish speculators and hedgers.
 Reviewed up to page 28.

 ### Reinforcement Learning and Deep Reinforcement Learning
 [The Gomoko project](https://github.com/junxiaosong/AlphaZero_Gomoku) basically implements the AlphaZero to Gomoko Games.
 It provides a RL coding framework.
 [Atari](https://arxiv.org/abs/1312.5602) the first DQN.
+See also [cutting plane method](https://www.math.cuhk.edu.hk/course_builder/1415/math3220/L5.pdf), [simplex table](https://personal.utdallas.edu/~scniu/OPRE-6201/documents/LP06-Simplex-Tableau.pdf).

 ### DRL for trading